ZeroCho/react-vote/README.md

 ### isAdmin: Boolean, Default: false
 Tell react-vote whether the client is an admin or not.
 Only admins can close and reset vote.

-### multiple: Boolean, Default: false
-If true, people can choose multiple options instead of one.

-### total: Boolean, Default: true
-If true, you can show total number of votes at result view.

-### downvote: Boolean, Default: false
-If true, you can downvote(which is -1)

-### expansion: Boolean, Default: false
-If true, voters can add an option(See demo)

-### autoClose: Number
-If set, vote closed automatically when voting count equals the number of autoClose.

 ### clientId: String/Number
 Put unique identifier of client here.
 React-vote will check whether that client already voted or not.
 Good example of identifiers are IPs or ObjectIds